 How Much Does It Cost to Tint Car Windows: The Short Answer

-Tinting your entire car costs between 50 and 800 dollars, depending on the size of your vehicle and quality of your tinting material.
-There are 5 main types of tinting material you can choose from, including dyed, metalized, hybrid, carbon, and ceramic.
+Tinting costs between $50 and $800, depending on the size of your vehicle and the quality of your tinting material.
+There are five main types of tinting material you can choose from: dyed, metalized, hybrid, carbon, and ceramic.

 Dyed tinting material is made of layers of pigmented film.
-This is the cheapest material you can find, as well as the easiest to install yourself.
+This is the cheapest material you can find and the easiest to install yourself.

-Metalized tinting material is pigmented through the inclusion of metal particles in the film.
+Metalized tinting material is pigmented by including metal particles in the film.
 It’s much more durable and long-lasting than its dyed counterpart.
 The downside is that metalized tinting film can interfere with the function of your devices.

 Hybrid tinting material is a combination of both dyed and metalized tint film.
-It’s on the pricier side, but offers greater protection for you and your interior.
+It’s on the pricier side but offers more excellent protection.

-Carbon tinting material offers the protection of all lower-grade films, and many car owners prefer it for it’s “matte black” finish.
-The one con is it’s cost: a 25 foot roll purchased online can cost 182 dollars.
+Carbon tinting material protects all lower-grade films, and many car owners prefer it for its “matte black” finish.
+The one con is its cost: a 25-foot roll purchased online can cost $182.

-Ceramic tinting material is by far the most expensive option on the market, but it is also the most durable.
-It doesn’t fade, it doesn’t obstruct your sight, and it blocks twice as much heat as lower-quality materials.
-The only other detriment (besides the cost) is it can be seen through more easily, and doesn’t offer as much privacy.
+Ceramic tinting material is the most expensive option on the market, but it is also the most durable.
+It doesn’t fade, doesn’t obstruct your sight, and blocks twice as much heat as lower-quality materials.
+The only other detriment (besides the cost) is it can be seen through more easily and doesn’t offer as much privacy.

-Of course, going with the less expensive option may sound good in the moment.
-But as any professional will tell you, the cheap method can have hidden costs which emerge later on down the road, as you will find yourself replacing your cheap tinting more often than if you were to go with the high-quality stuff.
+Of course, going with the less expensive option may sound good at the moment.
+But as any professional will tell you, the cheap method can have hidden costs that emerge later down the road, as you will find yourself replacing your cheap tinting more often than if you were to go with the high-quality stuff.

 THE BEST USED SUVS UNDER $10,000